mediaexplorer74/MonoGame.Extended/README.md

 ## Showcase
 ![](Images/sshot02.png)

-- Look at depth-delver (https://github.com/mediaexplorer74/depth-delver) to explore, how to use this uwp-fork of MonoGame.Extended !
+- Look at *depth-delver* (https://github.com/mediaexplorer74/depth-delver) game project to explore, how to use this uwp-fork of MonoGame.Extended !

 ## Tech details
 - UWP library : Min Win.
 SDK is *10240*, Main Win.
 SDK is 19041.
 So, W10M compatibility (and Project Astoria too) still planned… =)
 - This is veeery quick (fast) and dirty "UWP-Remake" of popular MonoGame.Extended library for my own R.E. deals.
 I decided to share it with *you*.
 - To be continued (I hope)

-### Using the Content Pipeline Extensions
-To use the content pipeline extension, please refer to the [Setup MGCB Edtior](https://www.monogameextended.net/docs/getting-started/installation-monogame/#optional-setup-mgcb-editor) documentation.

 ## TODO
 - Explore 100500 bugs.
 Try to fix them.